asbjornenge/asbjornenge.github.com/wwc/vagrant_skydocking.md

 	$> curl elasticsearch.dev.domain.com:9200
 	curl: (6) Could not resolve host: elasticsearch.dev.domain.com

 ﴾͡๏̯͡๏﴿ ...
-Ah, we need to hook up the skydns as a nameserver.
+Ah, we need to hook up skydns as a nameserver.
 This is where I stray a little from Michael's skydock tutorial.
 I had some issues binding to the docker0 interface (docker v0.7.6), so instead I'm using the skydns container as the nameserver directly (PS! this requires passing a -dns <skydns_ip> arg to each new container).
+Either way, we have to edit resolv.conf.

 	$> sudo vi /etc/resolv.conf
 	   # nameserver 172.17.42.1 <- skydock tutorial